 When student-athletes kick off their recruiting journey, they often wonder: When can men’s basketball coaches contact me?
-Generally speaking, college coaches can start contacting student-athletes June 15 after their sophomore year.
+Effective for the 2023-24 school year, college coaches can now start contacting student-athletes June 1 after their sophomore year.
 From calling to texting to emailing, they’re personally reaching out at this time.
-But don’t be mistaken—coaches are still actively recruiting behind the scenes before June 15.
+But don’t be mistaken—coaches are still actively recruiting behind the scenes before June 1.
 This section breaks down the NCAA basketball recruiting calendar to help student-athletes maximize their opportunities of connecting with basketball coaches.

 At first glance, the NCAA basketball recruiting calendar may look overly complicated.
 From NCAA live periods to different types of contact, there’s a lot of information packed in there.
 We break it down piece-by-piece so families have a clear understanding of when and how college coaches can reach out to student-athletes.
 First and foremost, it’s important to know that the calendar was created to protect student-athletes from early recruiting.
 By limiting coach contact, the NCAA aimed to prevent coaches from emailing and calling too often and too early.